StanJulia/Stan.jl/README.md

 Documentation can be found [here](http://goedman.github.io/Stan.jl/latest/INTRO.html)

 CmdStan needs to be installed separatedly.
-Please see the [Getting started]().
+Please see [Getting started]().

 For more info on Stan, please go to <http://mc-stan.org>.